Yejin-Kwak/profile/_pages/cv.md

 title: CV
 nav: false
 nav_order: 5
-cv_pdf: Yejin_CV.pdf # you can also use external links here
+cv_pdf: CV.pdf # you can also use external links here
 description: Want to know more?
 You can check out my CV 👐🏻
 #toc:
 #sidebar: left